NeuroTechX/ntx_slack_archive/random.md

  >That's the point.
 I had hard time getting effects in lab conditions, with consumer devices the effects are going to be even weaker.

+6/6/2017 3:32 PM

+ **sid_fulminds** :

+ >at $700 a piece, don't you think the placebo effect probably has a significant impact ?